yitro

 How amazing is this?
 Ein Sof.
 Unknowable, transcendent, all encompassing, chooses to descend through the higher realms, through the worlds to the place where a conversation can actually occur between Creator and creation.

-Feel the thunder.
+Feel the thunder rumbling in your bones.
 Smell the lightning.
-Sense the trembling in every cell of your body;
+Sense the trembling in every cell of your body, of everyone around you, and of the very air you’re breathing.

-Feel the awe, the majesty, the fear, and exhilaration.
+Feel the awe, the majesty, the fear, and the exhilaration.

-Do you dare hear with your own mortal ears or is the revelation just too much to bear?
-Does it feel safer to step back and wait to hear the information second hand, through your prophet, your leader?
+Do you dare listen with your own mortal ears or is the revelation just too much to bear?
+Does it feel safer to step back and wait to hear the information second hand, through your prophet, your leader, or are you willing to open yourself up and allow yourself to become completely consumed by it?

 Now open your eyes and return to our time.

-As the person chanting the Torah on the bimah reaches the crescendo, I don’t need to have the rabbi motion for me to stand.
-I’m drawn to my feet like magic at the sound of the words,
+As the person chanting the Torah on the bimah reaches the crescendo, we hardly need to have the rabbi motion for us to stand.
+We’re drawn to our feet like magic at the sound of the words,

 “"I am the Lord, your God, Who took you out of the land of Egypt,